 From the same people that bring you Burger Conquest, we bring you the New York City Wing-Off.
 A crew of men on a search for the best wing in NYC.
-Wing-Off judges solely on quality of the Medium and Hot wings only.
+In round 2 of the NYC Wing-Off, any Wing goes regardless of sauce, style & size.
 Service, ambiance, beverage selection, price and other menus have no factor but they sure do count for a good time!
 Also, NO WOMEN ALLOWED!!

 In January of 2007, 2 men had an argument over where to get the best hot wings in New York City.
 The debate grew intense and while an audience watched, they agreed to battle it out, wing vs. wing, to see who was right.
 Some rules were established, some friends were invited and some wings were eaten.
 In the end, everyone had so much fun that we decided to do it again, and again and again.
 Thus, the NYC Wing-Off was born.